Round-trip: 3 km

-I have also been told that the milkweed found here provide a habitat for the Monarch Butterfly who will migrate in the fall some 3,000 km from here to California and Mexico for the winter!?
-The Monarch butterfly larvae feed solely on milkweed leaves, absorbing the milkweed poisons that are toxic to humans and animals.?
-Because of the milkweed they eat both the larvae and the adult butterflies are poisonous to predators.
+I have also been told that the milkweed found here provides a habitat for the Monarch Butterfly who will migrate in the fall some 3,000 km from here to California and Mexico for the winter!
+The Monarch butterfly larvae feed solely on milkweed leaves, absorbing the milkweed poisons that are toxic to humans and animals.
+Because of the milkweed, they eat both the larvae and the adult butterflies are poisonous to predators.

-As with all Sault Ste Marie Regional Conservation Authority properties, the entrance to Fort Creek is not very well signed.?
-You have to be watching for the driveway as you? drive along Second Line.?
-From Great Northern Road turn onto Second Line and drive toward Peoples Road.?
-The entrance is the first right after you pass the Finish Rest Home.?
-There is no sign at the driveway.?
+As with all Sault Ste Marie Regional Conservation Authority properties, the entrance to Fort Creek is not very well signed.
+You have to be watching for the driveway as you drive along Second Line.
+From Great Northern Road turn onto Second Line and drive toward Peoples Road.
+The entrance is the first right after you pass the Finish Rest Home.
+There is no sign in the driveway.
 If you get to Carmen’s Way you have gone too far.

-Park in the main parking area get on the paved hub trail heading to the left as you stand facing the water in the flood-way.?
-Follow this paved trail for 1.6 km.?
-You will pass over a few neat bridges and gain some beautiful views of the flood-way lands.?
-At the 1.6 km mark the trail splits; there is a fork to the right while the Hub trail continues on straight.?
-Take the fork to the right which is a gravel trail.?
-Follow this gravel trail through some very hilly sections as it loops back around to the parking area.?
-As you meet other trails try to stay on the widest and most well used path.?
+Park in the main parking area gets on the paved hub trail heading to the left as you stand facing the water in the flood-way.
+Follow this paved trail for 1.6 km.
+You will pass over a few neat bridges and gain some beautiful views of the flood-way lands.
+At the 1.6 km mark, the trail splits; there is a fork to the right while the Hub trail continues on straight.
+Take the fork to the right which is a gravel trail.
+Follow this gravel trail through some very hilly sections as it loops back around to the parking area.
+As you meet other trails try to stay on the widest and most well-used path.
 If you take a wrong turn you will end up at Kiwedin School or the Finnish Rest Home.